zaren/DeleteUsers/README.md

 ### Fiddly bits

 This is a very blunt object of a script.
-Once you give it your admin password, accounts WILL be deleted with no further prompting, and will continue to be deleted until /Users has been scanned completely.
+Once you give it permission to run, accounts WILL be deleted, and will continue to be deleted until /Users has been scanned completely.
 Please be sure there is no data that is needed to be saved from those accounts, because it won't be there once you set the script loose.

 As of version 1.1.0, app activity is now logged for later review.

 Log files can be found in `/var/log/555.DeleteUsers.log` for actions performed by the `periodic` script, and in `/var/log/DeleteUsersGUI.log` for actions performed by the application.

+As of version 1.2.0, the application will pop up a warning window after granting admin rights, confirming that you actually want to delete users.